 Open the Bouquet app for the first time.

-Fill it with your database parameters.
-Don't forget to select at least a schema and click check connection
+Fill it with your database parameter and click "check connection".

 If you need more details see the guide : How to create a project ?

 Open your project and double click the table you want to analyze.
 You'll open the Query Builder.
 In this example we are using the demo project.

 In the demo project, you can select, "Sales" table as an example.

 The left part is your query configuration.
 The right part is the material from your project and from Bouquet.
 Switch between tabs to access :

 - Dimensions are the possible quantitative column values

 - Metrics are calculated outputs

 - Functions are the existing SQL built-in operations.
 You can use them as aggregates.